TNTLFreiburg/elas/README.rst

 elas
 ===========

-Toolbox for localization and assignment of intracranial electrodes.
+MATLAB toolbox for localization and assignment of intracranial electrodes.
 This is done by using SPM12 (see below).
 Post-implantation and pre-implantation (only for depth electrodes) images are needed for processing.
 Details for use of software see manual and:

 Kern, Behncke et al.